kuzzleio/kuzzle/doc/2/plugins/plugin-context/errors-manager/index.md

 ## Example

-Taking the configuration example above, if an error is thrown with:
+Taking the configuration example above, if an error is thrown like this:

-`context.errorsManager.throw('some_error', 'request badly formatted');`
+`throw context.errorsManager.get('some_error', 'request badly formatted');`

 Then when triggered on an API request, Kuzzle will respond to the querying user with a [BadRequestError](/core/2/api/essentials/error-handling/#badrequesterror) error, with the following properties: